dpogorzelski/speedrun/README.md

 ## Configuration

 Using certain flags repeteadly can be annoying, it's possible to persist their behavior via config file.
-Default config is located at `~/.speedrun/config.toml` and can be re-initialized to it's default form via `speedrun init`.
+Default config file is located at `~/.speedrun/config.toml` and can be re-initialized to it's default form via `speedrun init`.

 ## Contributing